JumpStart Adventures 5th Grade: Jo Hammet, Kid Detective: Jimmy's Junkyard

-The junkyard at the edge of town is run by a shady figure known as Jimmy "the Shadow."
+The junkyard at the edge of town is run by a shady figure known as Jimmy "the Shadow".
 He gives Jo one of the items she needs in exchange for helping compact pieces of junk.
 The activity is essentially a tangram puzzle, where the user must arrange the seven tangram pieces into the desired shape, given by a diagram on the top-right corner of the screen.

 The Boulder Canyon Mine Shaft

-The Boulder Canyon mine shaft is operated by Maggie Mead, a ranger studying artefacts from the mine.
-However, she is unwilling to personally enter the mines because she's afraid of the dark.
+The Boulder Canyon mine shaft is operated by Maggie Mead, a ranger studying artefacts from the mine, but she is unwilling to personally enter the mines because she is afraid of the dark.
 She gives Jo an item in exchange for going down the mine shaft and retrieving the objects she needs.
 The mines are divided into three layers; Maggie needs one artefact from each layer.
 The top layer contains artefacts from colonial America and the American Revolution.
 The middle layer consists of artefacts from Native American history.
 The bottom layer contains artefacts relating to geology and Earth science.